 You can probably see where I’m going.
 We got a wedding invitation in the mail.
 We rarely get mail that isn’t a bill or a last notice of some kind or a summons to testify in court, so we were pretty excited to get some mail.
 Here comes the tricky part, although the invitation was addressed to us, I did not have a clue who the bride or groom were.
 Not a clue.
-It was like the time we found a DVD of a wedding in our DVD collection, not our wedding, not a clue whose wedding it was, watched the whole damn thing, didn’t recognize a single person nor the person filming, no idea how it came into our possession.
+It was like the time we found a DVD of a wedding in our DVD collection, most certainly a Polish wedding, but not our wedding, not a clue whose wedding it was, watched the whole damn thing, didn’t recognize a single person nor the person filming, no idea how it came into our possession.
 It’s like that.

 Who could it be?

 It turns out that the bride is my husband’s goddaughter.
 Da-da-dum!
 The mystery thickens.